 Special Collections and University Archives is an area within the library that contains materials of significant historical and research value that are too valuable, rare, or fragile to place in the open stacks.
 Many of these materials are primary sources that can elevate students’ research and cover a range of topics.

 If you’d like to support the community that uses these resources within Hannon Library, Special Collections has an opportunity for you.
 Hannon Library is looking for volunteers who can transcribe several handwritten documents created between 1880 and 1939.
 The transcription of these documents will allow primary source materials to become keyword-searchable and more comfortable to read.
+Some of the materials are currently indistinct, in cursive, abbreviated, or use specific jargon.
 Your donation of time will ultimately help student researchers and local historians by making these unique materials easier for them to use.
+While volunteers have already begun transcribing materials, we are always looking for new volunteers.

 Who Can Participate